kcmw3e/rirekisho/assets/README.md

 There are 5 Resumania sections: work, education, projects, skills, and contact information.
-Every one of these, can be turned into content using `show-section`.
+Every one of these can be turned into content using `show-section`.

 For each of the sections, there is a corresponding element (or multiple in the case of contacts).